Tomato farming in 2021 (The Ultimate Guide)

 Fertilizers: In the business plan, the total cost of fertilizer is assumed to be N200,000 per hectare.
 This cost can change according to your soil test results and your nutrients needs.

 If your soil is poor in nutrients, you will need to spend more on fertilizers but if your soil is rich in nutrients, you may not spend up to the assumed N200,000.

 Pesticides: The computation assumes that N70,000 will be spent on all the pesticides that will be used for a one hectare tomato farm.

 Pesticides may include insecticides, acaricides, nematicides, fungicides and bactericides etc. The cost to spend on pesticides may increase or decrease according to the level of disease and pest infestation.

 The spike in tomato prices occurs every year in Nigeria.
-The peak season of prices of tomato in Nigeria is usually April – July.
+The peak season of prices of tomato in Nigeria is usually April – July (wet season).
 During this time, the price of a 50-60kg basket of tomatoes can go as high as N20,000 – N30,000.

 During the low price time of September – February, the price of a 50-60kg basket of fresh tomatoes can go as low as N5,000.

 It is assumed in this computation that a tomato farmer will harvest up to 500 baskets of tomatoes every year.
 This comes down to about 25 tonnes per hectare.

 Please note that you can harvest up to 50-60 tonnes per hectare if you implement sound agronomic practices.